devnuru/devnuru/README.md

 ### Hi I'm Md Nuruzzaman Chowdhury 👋 💻 👋

-## I'm Developer.
+## Developer.
 Speaker, and Youtuber!

 Here are some ideas to get you started: